B-Mohammed2/Assignment3/README.md

 _______

 # Testing
 The purpose of this Test Plan is to outline the testing approach and strategies for ensuring the proper functionality and usability of the web application.
-The test was devided by aoutomated and manual.
-Aoutomated tests included (lighthouse,code validation tests). furthumore, the web app was tested manually on different devices such as(Laptop, Tablet, smartphone) regarding responsiveness and functionality.
+The test was devided by automated and manual.
+Automated tests included (lighthouse,code validation tests). furthumore, the web app was tested manually on different devices such as(Laptop, Tablet, smartphone) regarding responsiveness and functionality.
 This Test Plan covers a range of test cases, including link navigation, verification of link text and images, and responsiveness across different screen sizes.
 By following this plan, I aim to identify any functional or usability issues, validate the correctness of the link destinations, and confirm that the web app behaves as expected in different environments.